 RELATED: Top Five Best Dog Backpack Carriers

-One of the most ubiquitous brands out there is the Kungfu Dog Pet Front Carrier.
-This one comes only in black, but has four leg holes and a clip to keep your dog’s collar attached.
+One of the most ubiquitous brands out there is the Pawaboo Pet Carrier Backpack.
+This one comes only in black but has four leg holes and a clip to keep your dog’s collar attached.

-Another similar product that gets high consumer ratings is the Sunwize Pet brand of legs out carrier.
+Another similar product that gets high consumer ratings is the Mogoko Comfortable Dog Backpack brand of leg carrier.
 It comes in around 10 different fabric patterns and retails for around $14.
 The padded shoulder straps and lightweight fabric allow it to be comfortable on long walks.